Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 * Library is supported for "**INAPP**"
 * Subscription  will be supported later!
-* Library use Roomdb for your products, You dont need implementation to check status of your products
+* Library use Roomdb for your products, You don’t need implementation to check status of your products
 * Library use Shared dependency.
 Your app will be less sized and no multidex needed
-* Library checks your products status on everytime app starts.
+* Library checks your products status on every time app starts.
 You can get status(bought or not)!
 * Every product bought by client need to be " Acknowledged" in **SUCCES State**.
 Library is making this for you!
 * Library support (immediate buy, response late purchase succus, response late purchase reject, user canceled purchase)
 * You can check example app!

- **Note: If user come situation with "**response late, purchase succus**", User need to use apps between three days for Acknowledged.
-Otherwise item wil be refunded!
+ **Note: If user come situation with "**response late, purchase success**", User need to use apps between three days for Acknowledged.
+Otherwise item will be refunded!
 This is Google rule!**

 **You can't use example project with emulator since it does not have play store**